Last updated: Friday, May 29, 2020 10:03 AM

 Community groups, businesses, 3rd Sector agencies and individuals can register with us to help the community effort or let us know what they are doing locally.

-Local Co-ordination Teams have been set up to support organisations in their support efforts and when groups register they will be given a Local Co-ordination Team contact and receive regular information.
+Local Co-ordination Teams have been set up to support organisations in their efforts and when groups register they will be given a Local Co-ordination Team contact and receive regular information.

 Stirling Council and Stirlingshire Voluntary Enterprise (SVE) have created a web page, offering community groups, individuals and businesses the opportunity to support those most in need during the Coronavirus (COVID-19) outbreak.
 The site will allow communities groups and individuals to register their interest and help the local authority to co-ordinate the influx of support offers coming in from across the Stirling area.